muhammad-rafi/minikube-k8s-devnet/README.md

 ![App Screenshot](images/minikube_dashboard.png)

-I have create other other markdown file to document some useful definitions and Kubctl command.
-I will also be adding how to deploy and application Deployment, Services, Secret, Config map etc using the K8s yaml config files.
+I have created other markdown files to document some useful definitions and Kubctl commands.
+I will also be adding how to deploy and application pods, deployments, secrets, services, ingress, volumes, namespaces, and replica sets etc using the K8s yaml config files.

 ## References